Grand Canyon University Data & Information Overview

-Grand Canyon University landed the #984 spot in College Factual's 2022 ranking of best overall colleges in the United States.
-The higher ed experts analyzed 2,576 colleges and universities across the nation to determine this ranking.
-This is an improvement over the previous year, when Grand Canyon University held the #1,432 spot on the Best Overall Colleges list.
+Grand Canyon University is ranked #217 out of 2,241 schools in the nation for overall quality on College Factual's 2023 Best Colleges list.
+This puts it in the top 10% of all schools in the nation.
+This is an improvement over the previous year, when Grand Canyon University held the #984 spot on the Best Overall Colleges list.

 Is It Hard to Get Into Grand Canyon University?

 When it comes to admittance, Grand Canyon University is somewhat selective.
 Its acceptance rate is 81%, which means you'll face some strong competition during the admissions process.
 Do what you can to make your application stand out.